veive-io/mod-validation-any-as/README.md

 }
 ```

-### Default Return Values for Validation Methods

-The `is_valid_operation` method returns `true` by default because all installed validation modules must approve an operation for it to be considered valid.
-Conversely, the `is_valid_signature` method returns `false` by default because the signature validation process stops as soon as one module approves the signature.

 ### Example Usage

 Here is an example of how to use the `ModValidationAny` module to prepare, allow, and execute an operation: